Durham Report: Implementation of recommendations

-The proposed merger would benefit Upper Canada as, whereas the construction of canals would to a considerable debt load, access to the fiscal surplus of former Lower Canada would allow that debt to be erased.
+The proposed merger would benefit Upper Canada as, whereas the construction of canals would lead to a considerable debt load, access to the fiscal surplus of former Lower Canada would allow that debt to be erased.

 The newly created Legislative Assembly of the Province of Canada was required to have equal representation from Canada East and Canada West, even though the population of Canada East was considerably larger.
 In 1840, the population of Canada East was estimated at 670,000, while the population of Canada West was estimated to be 480,000.
 Lord Durham had not recommended this approach and had instead proposed that the representation should be based on the respective populations of the two regions.
 The British government rejected that recommendation and instead implemented equal representation, apparently to give the English-speaking population of the new province a dominant voice in the provincial government, furthering the goal of assimilating the French-speaking population.

 Reactions

 In exile in France, Louis-Joseph Papineau published the Histoire de la résistance du Canada au gouvernement anglais (History of the resistance of Canada to the English government) in the French La Revue du Progrès in May 1839.
 In June, it appeared in Canada in Ludger Duvernay's La Revue canadienne as Histoire de l'insurrection du Canada en réfutation du Rapport de Lord Durham (History of the insurrection of Canada in refutation of the Report of Lord Durham).
-Lord Durham believed that, to eliminate the possibility of rebellions, French Canadians had to adopt British-Canadian culture and the English language.

 The assertion that the so-called "French" Canadians had no history and no culture and that the conflict was primarily that of two ethnic groups evidently outraged Papineau.
-It was pointed out that many of the Patriote leaders were of British or British Canadian origin, including among others Wolfred Nelson, the hero of the Battle of Saint-Denis; Robert Nelson, author of the Declaration of Independence of Lower Canada, who would have become President of Lower Canada had the second insurrection succeeded; journalist Edmund Bailey O'Callaghan; and Thomas Storrow Brown, general during the Battle of St-Charles.
+It was pointed out that many of the Patriote leaders were of British or British Canadian origin, including among others Wolfred Nelson, the hero of the Battle of Saint-Denis; Robert Nelson, author of the Declaration of Independence of Lower Canada, who would have become President of Lower Canada had the second insurrection succeeded; journalist Edmund Bailey O'Callaghan; and Thomas Storrow Brown, general during the Battle of Saint-Charles.
 It was also pointed out that an uprising had occurred in Upper Canada where there was only one "race".
 According to Papineau and other Patriotes, the analysis of the economic situation of French Canadians was biased.
 Indeed, from 1791 to the rebellions, the elected representatives of Lower Canada had been demanding control over the budget of the colony.